 Tarun’s character is full of positive vibes and looks bubbly until the end of this book.
 The story is wide-open for a quick sequel.
 So, will there be a twist in the characterization in the sequel, is to be watched!

-Honestly, the bottom-line of the story i.e, the protagonist saying (realizing) something like ‘I See Them’ is not a novel concept!
-We have seen them in both movies and books.
-I am unable to recollect the titles.
-But then, the movies ‘The Sixth Sense’, ‘Ghost Whisperer’ and ‘Ghost Town’, should ring a bell.
+Honestly, the bottom-line of the story in which the protagonist saying (realizing) something like ‘I See Them’ isn’t a novel concept.
+We have encountered this in both movies and books.
+Movies such as ‘The Sixth Sense’, ‘Ghost Whisperer’ and ‘Ghost Town’, should ring a bell.

-However, I would like to give full credit to the writer who has very ably adapted the original plot to suit the Indian sensibilities and has focussed on the social–evils plaguing the society.
-She has cleverly touched upon the recent happenings in Gurugram too, that made their way to become newspaper headlines.
+However, I give full credit to the writer who has very ably adapted the original plot to suit Indian sensibilities and has focussed on the social–evils plaguing the society.
+She has cleverly touched upon the recent happenings in Gurugram too, that have made their way to become newspaper headlines.
 And the focal point of all ills turns out to be Gurugram.

 Scenes from ‘The Ghosts of Gurugram’ that gave chills to me